whalehub/awesome-stars/README.md

 - [kalcaddle/kodbox](https://github.com/kalcaddle/kodbox) - kodbox is a file manager for web.
 It is a newly designed product based on kodexplorer.
 It is also a web code editor, which allows you to develop websites directly within the web browser.You can run kodbox either online or locally,on Linux, Windows or Mac based platforms
 - [tastyigniter/TastyIgniter](https://github.com/tastyigniter/TastyIgniter) - :fire: Powerful, yet easy to use, open-source online ordering, table reservation and management system for restaurants
 - [joomla/joomla-cms](https://github.com/joomla/joomla-cms) - Home of the Joomla!
 Content Management System
-- [bytefury/crater](https://github.com/bytefury/crater) - Free & Open Source Invoice App for Freelancers & Small Businesses
+- [crater-invoice/crater](https://github.com/crater-invoice/crater) - Open Source Invoicing Solution for Individuals & Businesses
 - [jasonmunro/cypht](https://github.com/jasonmunro/cypht) - Cypht: Lightweight Open Source webmail written in PHP and JavaScript
 - [DanWin/onion-link-list](https://github.com/DanWin/onion-link-list) - A set of scripts to list tor hidden services
 - [Bubka/2FAuth](https://github.com/Bubka/2FAuth) - A Web app to manage your Two-Factor Authentication (2FA) accounts and generate their security codes
 - [AndrewPaglusch/FlashPaper](https://github.com/AndrewPaglusch/FlashPaper) - One-time encrypted password/secret sharing
 - [WordPress/Requests](https://github.com/WordPress/Requests) - Requests for PHP is a humble HTTP request library.
 It simplifies how you interact with other sites and takes away all your worries.
-- [sonata-project/GoogleAuthenticator](https://github.com/sonata-project/GoogleAuthenticator) - Library to integrate Google Authenticator into a PHP project
+- [sonata-project/GoogleAuthenticator](https://github.com/sonata-project/GoogleAuthenticator) - [Abandoned] Library to integrate Google Authenticator into a PHP project
 - [giofreitas/one-click-login](https://github.com/giofreitas/one-click-login) - Adminer plugin to display a list of predefined database servers to login with just one click.
 - [jaredhendrickson13/pfsense-api](https://github.com/jaredhendrickson13/pfsense-api) - The missing REST API package for pfSense CE
 - [joshp23/YOURLS-Phishtank-2.0](https://github.com/joshp23/YOURLS-Phishtank-2.0) - Anti-spam check for URLS using the Phishtank API